ana-roman/ChristmasCodingChallenge/README.md

-### Challenge 5: Reindeer presents
+### Challenge 5: Reindeer and presents

 Santa is completely charged after his hot cup of coco.
-Good because it is time for the final and most difficult job on his Christmas todo list... cleaning the Reindeer pen.
+Good, because it is time for the final and most difficult job on his Christmas todo list... delivering the presents.

-As you enter the room, the scent becomes overwhelming, it is clear the pen hasn't been cleaned in a while.
-You start to wonder if you have brought enough plastic bags.
-The floor can be divided into square meter tiles, here the tiles with a little christmas present are marked with a **(.)** while clean tiles are marked with a **(^)**.

-The pen covers **40 tiles in depth** and has the same width everywhere, so Santa cannot see the back of the room.
-The reindeer are magical creatures however and their droppings follow a pattern, so Santa is able to calculate the amount of bags he needs.

-**The type of tile (dirty or clean)** in each row is based on the types of the tiles in the same position, and to either side of that position, in the previous row.
-(If either side is off either end of the row, it counts as "clean" because reindeer droppings would just slide off.)
+At the end of the night, santa takes a short break right before the last city he has to deliver presents to: Groningen.
+But he noticed something: he ran out of treats for his reindeer!
+Which is not great, because the raindeer will not fly unless he gives them treats.

+Thankfully, he has his helpers on speed-dial, and they can quickly deliver some treats.
+But you need to figure out how many houses there are left, because for each trip, the raindeer require one treat.
+Spoiled, right?

+Santa approximates that there are 40 rows of houses in front of him.

+Santa only delivers presents to children who have been nice, and not to those who have been naughty.
+The houses of nice children have been martked with a dot `(.)`, and the naughty ones with an arrow `(^)`.
+The houses in front of Santa seem to follow some kind of pattern: in a row of houses, you can determine if the children in the house have been naughty or nice, based on the houses from the previous row!
+We will call those houses simply naughty or nice.

 For example, suppose you know the first row (with tiles marked by letters) and want to determine the next row (with tiles marked by numbers):